You are here: MBA & Master » Mannheim Master in Sustainability and Impact Management » Program Structure

 The Mannheim Master in Sustainability and Impact Management is organized in modules that build on each other over a period of 24 months.
 This allows you to retain full-time employment throughout the program and apply your newly acquired knowledge directly at your workplace.
 (Click to enlarge the chart)

-Essential program elements such as the Sustainability and Impact Management Master Project require that you work with classmates in heterogeneous teams, just as you would at your workplace.
+Essential program elements such as the Sustainability and Impact Management Project require that you work with classmates in heterogeneous teams, just as you would at your workplace.
 Personal skills courses (e.g. presentation skills, agile methods, etc.) foster the necessary key qualities you need for management positions.

 The program includes regular workshops where participants can take a deep dive into current topics and practical challenges.
 These events further provide room for networking and exchange of knowledge.
 Over and above individual learning, we aim to create a community that fosters peer learning.